+Greenhouse Management

-Greenhouse Management Grade 11 One credit/One year Prerequisite(s): Principles of Plant Science and Hydroculture
+Prerequisite(s): Principles of Plant Science and Hydroculture

 Greenhouse Management is an applied-knowledge course designed to prepare students to manage greenhouse operations.
 This course covers principles of greenhouse structures, plant health and growth, growing media, greenhouse crop selection and propagation, and management techniques.
 Upon completion of this course, proficient students will be equipped with the technical knowledge and skills needed to prepare for further education and careers in horticulture production.
 Greenhouse Management is a dual credit course with statewide articulation.